Meet the Team

 Adam’s physiotherapy career has seen him work within the NHS, private practice and alongside various sporting institutes, including British Triathlon, England RFU, Scotland RFU and the Commonwealth Games in Glasgow.
 This has given Adam experience of working with a wide range of patients, from office workers to elite athletes.

-Over the last 4 years Adam has begun to increase his specialism in young athletes, working with former junior British triathlete Sky Draper, England U16 rugby and Royal Ballet scholars.
-Currently he is the head physiotherapist at Wellington College, carrying out clinics, medical support, injury prevention screening and first team rugby cover.
+Over the last 7-years Adam has begun to increase his specialism in young athletes, working with former junior British triathlete Sky Draper, England U16 rugby and Royal Ballet scholars.
+Currently he is the lead physiotherapist at Wellington College, carrying out clinics, medical support, injury prevention screening and first team rugby cover.

 BSc (Hons) Physiotherapy, MCSP, HCPC

-Since graduating from Kings College London in 2000, Philippa has gained over 15 years experience working as a musculoskeletal physiotherapist both in the NHS and private practice.
+Since graduating from Kings College London in 2000, Philippa has gained over 20 years experience working as a musculoskeletal physiotherapist both in the NHS and private practice.
 Regularly attending post graduate courses to keep her skills up to date in hands-on manual therapy, rehabilitation and acupuncture.
-She has a keen interest in sports physiotherapy and rehabilitation having worked at the Commonwealth Games, with British Gymnastics, the English National Ballet and more recently the London 2012 Olympic Games.
+She has a keen interest in sports physiotherapy and rehabilitation having worked at the Commonwealth Games, with British Gymnastics, the English National Ballet and the London 2012 Olympic Games.